rnietoe/Training/docs/AWS/05-Security.md

 * **`Athena`** serverless service for **querying** data in S3 using SQL.
 Commonly used to analyse logs.
 It will work with a number of data formats including JSON, Apache Parquet, Apache ORC amongst others, but **XML** is not a format that is supported.
 * **`Macie`** uses Machine learning to protect **sensitive data** (Personally Identifiable Information) stored in S3

-* `Personal Health Dashboard` helps you to inspect account alerts and find remediation guidance for your account
+* `Personal Health Dashboard` provides alerts and remediation guidance when AWS is experiencing events that may impact you. (for example, a service has gone down).
+Also it helps you to inspect account alerts and find remediation guidance for your account
 * `Service Health Dashboard` displays the general status of AWS services

 ## WAF (Web Application Firewall)